 Once complete, you'll have the tools and capabilities you need for a career in business or public policy.
 You'll also be able to apply for PhD study in New Zealand or overseas.

 This 120-point programme will take you 12 months to complete full time.
 You must take at least 90 points of research.
 This means you'll complete a research thesis made up of a literature review, data collection and analysis, and your findings.
 A thesis is usually 30,000–40,000 words.... [-]

-Make the move into higher-level study with a degree that combines the variety and structure of classroom-based courses with opportunities for research. [+]
+Make the move into the higher-level study with a degree that combines the variety and structure of classroom-based courses with opportunities for research. [+]

-Make the move into higher-level study with a degree that combines the variety and structure of classroom-based courses with opportunities for research.
+Make the move into the higher-level study with a degree that combines the variety and structure of classroom-based courses with opportunities for research.